xopxe/lua_ffs/README.md

 ```
 These may ask for some more MoonGL libs to be installed.

-Also there is some code around to write data for guplot, specially for debugging purpoes.
+Also, there is some code around to write data for gnuplot, especially for debugging purposes.

 ## How to run: